 Lower or raise the quality of the renderer in the viewport.

-Show or hide guide lines in the viewport with ⌥G. Choose between three types of guides: Safe Margins (helpful for broadcast), Thirds (for ideal composition), and Center.
+Show or hide guide lines in the viewport with ⌥G. Choose between four types of guides: Safe Margins (helpful for broadcast), Thirds (for ideal composition), Center or use your own Custom Image.
+Custom Image guides work with transparent PNG images on Google Drive.
 Cycle between these options with ⌥⇧G.

 Adjust the opacity of the side overlays in the viewport, which denote the width of your composition when rendered.

 Toggle on / off the Available 3D Cities map overlay.
 Note that playback performance can suffer when the Available 3D Cities overlay is enabled.

 Show or hide the Track Points panel, where you can view and edit your existing track points.